HyunCafe/my-javascript-notes/topics/jsStrings.md

 let str = "Hello World!";
 let newStr = str.replace("World", "Universe");
 console.log(newStr); // "Hello Universe!"

+//Example: Ceaser Cypher
+function caesar(str, shift) {  // shift = # you want to shift 5 right -5 left etc
+  const alphabet = 26;   // Const to store the number of characters in the alphabet shift = shift % alphabet;   // Modulo operation to ensure that the shift value does not exceed the number of characters in the alphabet return str.replace(/[a-zA-Z]/g, char => {   // Replace method to iterate through the string
+    let code = char.charCodeAt(0) + shift;     // charCodeAt method to get the Unicode of the current character if (code > 90 && code < 97 || code > 122) {     // Check if the code exceeds the range of uppercase or lowercase letters
+      code -= alphabet;       // Subtract 26 to wrap the shift value around the alphabet }
+    return String.fromCharCode(code);     // Return the character with the shifted Unicode value });
+}

 ```

 [Back to Table of Contents](../README.md/#Table-of-Contents)